facebook/react/docs/docs/tutorial.md

 Its use is optional but we've found JSX syntax easier to use than plain JavaScript.
 Read more on the [JSX Syntax article](/react/docs/jsx-in-depth.html).

 #### What's going on

+We pass some methods in a JavaScript object to `React.createClass()` to create a new React component.
+The most important of these methods is called `render` which returns a tree of React components that will eventually render to HTML.

 The `<div>` tags are not actual DOM nodes; they are instantiations of React `div` components.
 You can think of these as markers or pieces of data that React knows how to handle.
 React is **safe**.
 We are not generating HTML strings so XSS protection is the default.